Introduction

 However, some of the in-class work and homework assignments involve assisting or reflecting upon the work of your peers.
 Here, you should only reinterpret assignments in ways that are mutually agreeable to the classmates with whom you are working.

-Read the first section of Buckminster Fuller’s book, Operating Manual for Spaceship Earth.
-The section is called “Comprehensive Propensities” and can easily be found online.
+Read the first section of Buckminster Fuller's book, Operating Manual for Spaceship Earth — the section called "Comprehensive Propensities", easily found online.

-Please consider the following questions and be prepared to discuss them in class next week:
+Please consider the following questions and be prepared to discuss them in class:

 - What are some of the "piano tops" that exist within the digital design tools you use today?
 Try to think of examples that carry over from the pre-digital era as well as ones from an earlier age of computing.